vvvvvjdy/dmdr/README.md

 ## 🌠 Training
 ### Note
 - We use GPUs with 144GB memory each to train our few-step diffusion models, we do not encounter any OOM issues.
-If you use GPUs with smaller memory, you may need to (1) reducing the batch size, (2) training in different stage which we already support (3) using other more memory-saving distributed training methods such as FSDP, which we plan to support in the future.
+If you use GPUs with smaller memory, you may need to (1) reduce the batch size, (2) train in different stage which we already support (3) use other more memory-saving distributed training methods such as FSDP, which we plan to support in the future. （4） add checkpointing for the reward model.
 - As our machine is offline, we do not support logging tools such as Wandb currently.
 But you can easily add them in the training script.
 - In our experiments, we find that stronger multi-step models and more appropriate reward models often bring better results in DMDR.
 Feel free to apply DMDR to your own multi-step models and reward models.